crdcamp/HindSite/README.md

     L_LT_product= np.matmul(L, L.T) # Product of L and its transpose
     is_valid_decomposition = np.allclose(L_LT_product, covMatrix) # Check if the product is equal to the covariance matrix
 ```
 This checks to see if the original covariance matrix equals the product of the Cholesky Decomposition and its transpose.
 The result returned a lovely ```True``` statement.
 As far as I can tell, the YouTube example was done correctly.
-Now let's understand the whole point of a Cholesky Decomposition so we can explore alternatives.
+Now it's time to take a quick look into how dependent these calculations are on the normal distribution.

 #### How Dependant on the Normal Distribution is a Cholesky Decomposition?